Slave-spin approach to the Anderson-Josephson quantum dot: Conclusions

-The present method could be a promising way to semi-analytically study more complicated setups such as multiterminal QD junctions in the presence of interactions, such as the minimal Kitaev chain or the Andreev molecule \cite{pillet_josephson_2023,kocsis_strong_2024}.
+Some interesting extensions to the present method would be to do a self-consistent approximation, where the position of the critical boundary is also renormalized, or to extend the method to the doublet phase.
+Moreover, it should be straightforward to extend the method outside particle-hole symmetry, following~\cite{guerci_unbinding_2017}.
+The present method could be a promising way to semi-analytically study more complicated setups such as multiterminal QD junctions in the presence of interactions, such as the minimal Kitaev chain or the Andreev molecule~\cite{pillet_josephson_2023,kocsis_strong_2024}.
+Such multi-impurity problems have rich phase diagrams~\cite{zalom_doublequantumdot_2024} which would be interesting to explore.
 Future perspectives include the description of nonequilibrium scenarios, including time-periodic driving~\cite{keliri2023driven,keliri2023longrange} and transport dynamics.